 Operating expenses increased \$5,251 in fiscal 2002, a 14.9% increase from operating expenses in fiscal 2001.
 As a percentage of net sales, operating expenses decreased to 10.8% during fiscal 2002 compared to 11.8% in fiscal 2001.
 Selling expenses increased \$1,495 during fiscal 2002, primarily in commissions of \$911 due to increased commissionable sales in the video and consumer goods product categories, which has a different commission rate structure and grew faster than other product groups, salaries of \$598 primarily due to Code, a new company, newly hired international salesmen and travel and entertainment of \$144 due to increased travel to support increased business both in the Segment's core business and its two subsidiaries, American Radio and Code.
 These increases were partially offset by decreases of \$262 in advertising and trade shows.
-General and administrative expenses increased \$3,753 from fiscal 2001, mostly in salaries of \$1,713 primarily due to Code, increased business due to sales increases and increased head count, travel and entertainment of \$234 due to additional business and acquisitions, office expenses of \$122 due to increased use of employment agencies, for additional staff to support sales growth, equipment repair of \$101 due to increased maintenance of office equipment, insurance expense of \$378 due to higher premiums on general liability and Ocean Cargo as shipments and sales have increased, professional fees of \$269 due to litigation expenses related to royalties and other matters and increased use of consulting services related to a new customer's navigation system, occupancy costs of \$260 due to relocation of the display department to another separate facility, bad debt expense of \$311 due to non-payment by an international customer, which is not indicative of a trend, and depreciation and amortization of \$163 due to general expansion of the facilities to support the growing operations.
-These increases were partially offset by decreases in equipment rentals of \$111 due to the elimin in fiscal 2002.
+General and administrative expenses increased \$3,753 from fiscal 2001, mostly in salaries of \$1,713 primarily due to Code, increased bonuses due to sales increases and increased head count, travel and entertainment of \$234 due to additional business and acquisitions, office expenses of \$122 due to increased use of employment agencies, for additional staff to support sales growth, equipment repair of \$101 due to increased maintenance of office equipment. insurance expense of \$378 due to higher premiums on general liability and Ocean Cargo as shipments and sales have increased, professional fees of \$589 due to litigation expenses related to royalties and other matters and increased use of consulting services related to a new customer's navigation system, occupancy costs of \$260 due to relocation of the display department to another separate facility, bad debt expense of \$311 due to non-payment by an international customer, which is not indicative of a trend, and depreciation and amortization of \$163 due to general expansion of the facilities to support the growing operations.
+These increases were partially offset by decreases in equipment rentals of \$111 due to the elimination of certain office machines.
+Warehousing and technical support expenses remained essentially unchanged at \$1,137 in fiscal 2002 from fiscal 2001 compared to \$1,134 in fiscal 2002.
 Pre-tax income for fiscal 2002 was \$17,729, compared to \$13,780 for fiscal 2001.